alt text

 Currently I am an adjunct faculty member in the Department of Electrical and Computer Systems Engineering at Monash University, and I have resumed the networked robotics projects I started a decade ago.
 Until recently, I taught senior undergraduate level units Telecommunications Protocols and Network Performance (see this table for a summary comparison of the communication networks units I am involved with), Computer Organisation, and Sensors and Artificial Perception.

-While you are here, perhaps you would like to have a look at my class notes circa 1980!
+While you are here, perhaps you would like to drop me a message or have a look at my class notes circa 1980!

 2b - 69 2b - 69 2b - 69 2b - 69 2b - 69 2b - 69 2b - 69 2b - 69 2b - 69